exasol/virtual-schema-common-document-files/doc/user_guide/document_type_plugin_development_guide.md

 * Select a name for your document structure (in this example we will use `YOUR_TYPE`)
 * Define a Visitor interface for your type (`YOUR_TYPEDocumentNodeVisitor`)
-* Implement wrappers for the java API classes of your data type that implement `DocumentArray`, `DocumentObject`, or `DocumentValue`.
+* Implement wrappers for the Java API classes of your data type that implement `DocumentArray`, `DocumentObject`, or `DocumentValue`.
   You can define multiple classes for each interface.
-For example `YOUR_TYPENumber` and `YOUR_TYPEString` that both implement `DocumentValue`.
+For example `YOUR_TYPENumber` and `YOUR_TYPEString` both can implement `DocumentValue`.
-  As a type parameter for the generic interfaces use your Visitor.
+  As a type parameter for the generic interfaces, use your Visitor.
 * Implement a factory that wraps the Java classes of your data type into the newly defined wrapper classes.

 If your data type does not has a Java API you can also create your own parser, that implements these interfaces.